argoproj/argo-workflows/docs/proposals/artifact-gc-proposal.md

 ### Proposal Options

-These [slides](../assets/artifact-gc-proposal.pptx) go over the trade offs in options that were presented in the Argo Commmunity on 7/12/22.
+These [slides](../assets/artifact-gc-proposal.pptx) go over the trade offs in options that were presented to the Contributor meeting on 7/12/22.

 ### Decision